 It’s the toy that keeps on giving!
 And hey, you never know when you have a little architect or engineer in your household if you don’t set up some Lego building challenges from time to time!
 You’ve probably got a whole box of the stuff in the attic, so now’s the time to dig it out and get building; you’ve got a picture to recreate, a time limit to do it in, and you little five year old is depending on you to help them beat their older brother at the game!

 If you’ve ever seen a Lego sculpture on the internet or in the news for being a world first, and thought about how that works… well now you can find out and try to build something like it yourself!

 Make Jewelry Together

 It’s something that can be very fiddly and intricate, but it can teach your child about patience and determination, and how to keep their cool when a necklace just won’t chain together!
 Rings are really quite interesting to make as well, seeing as you can teach a bit of healthy of safety with a hot glue gun to stick to the art your kid has created to the actual ring itself.

 And hey, you’re going to have a lot of fun whilst you’re at it, putting all kinds of beads and pieces together to create something that’s really fashion forward.
-You can check here for some ideas to get you started if you have no clue how to create something you’d actually love for your little one to wear outside!
+You can check here and Disney Jewellery to life for some ideas to get you started if you have no clue how to create something you’d actually love for your little one to wear outside!